thomas221/The-Sims-2-SimsExplorer/README.md

 # The-Sims-2-SimsExplorer

 **What does this web application do?**
+Each Sim in The Sims 2 has a lot of properties.
+Only a few can be inspected inside the game.
+With this website you can see all properties.
+And family trees.

+**How do I use this web application?**
-You can import files created via the SimPE tool, which you can find [here](https://sourceforge.net/projects/simpe/) , to see all properties of each Sim you have included in the file.
+You can import files created via the SimPE tool, which you can find [here](https://sourceforge.net/projects/simpe/).
+This enables you to see all properties of each Sim you have included in the file.
 The web application also builds a family tree per Sim based on the so-called ParentA and ParentB properties of each Sim.

 **How to open development environment:**